-Instead of focusing on list growth and playing a mass numbers game with lead conversion, marketing organizations should take a deep breath… and slow down a bit.
-In the long term, quality wins over quantity every time, and customers do business with brands they have a good relationship with, not the one that pushes out the most sales messages.
+Instead of focusing on list growth and playing a mass numbers game with lead conversion, marketing organizations should take a deep breath … and slow down a bit.
+In the long term, quality wins over quantity every time, and customers do business with brands they have a good relationship with, not the ones that push the most sales messages.

-GDPR, with its emphasis on clear, jargon-free language and active opt-ins, creates an opportunity for companies to go back to the drawing board and re-emphasize Seth Godin’s three points on permission marketing:
+GDPR, with its emphasis on clear, jargon-free language and active opt-ins, created an opportunity for companies to go back to the drawing board and re-emphasize Seth Godin’s three points on Permission Marketing:

 This is a dangerous term to start with because its meaning has become twisted over time to be more related to inserting a contact’s name in mass emails or showing ads based on a person’s identified preferences.

 Instead, marketers need to find their altruistic impulses and focus on delivering value at each point of communication instead of self-centered sales messages.
-That value needs to be, yes, of personal interest to your audience.
-But this is vastly different than merely identifying an audience of “tech enthusiasts” or “frequent travelers” to run ads to.
+That value needs to be of personal interest to your audience.
+But this is vastly different than merely identifying an audience of “tech enthusiasts” or “frequent travelers” to serve ads to.

 So, what do your prospects value?
 Whether talking to businesses or consumers, we’re all human.
 And humans are driven by certain common needs and wants.

 A couple of years ago, researchers at Bain & Company put together a hierarchy of what customers want.
 They call it the Elements of Value and it is organized pretty much like Maslow’s Hierarchy of Needs.